Survivors, families of slain journalists settle lawsuit against Capital Gazette’s parent company

 - Rebecca Smith, advertising sales assistant

 Two other Capital Gazette employees, whose names were not released, were injured in the attack.
+Find the U.S. Press Freedom Tracker’s documentation of all the journalists killed in the attack here.

 The shooting occurred on June 28 inside the Capital Gazette newsroom, which is located on the ground floor of an office building in Annapolis, Maryland.
 The newsroom is home to reporters for both The Capital, a daily newspaper covering Annapolis, and The Maryland Gazette, a twice-weekly paper focused on state news.
+The shooting was the most deadly attack on journalists in the United States since the Sept.
+11, 2001, terrorist attacks, according to the Committee to Protect Journalists.

 Phil Davis, a crime reporter for The Capital who was inside the newsroom during the shooting, told the Sun that he saw multiple colleagues shot.
 He said the scene inside the newsroom "was like a war zone."
 In a series of powerful tweets, he described what he witnessed.